-(bc) Summary of the bank's accounting policies for securitisation activities, including: whether the transactions are treated as sales or financings; recognition of gain on sale; methods and key assumptions (including inputs) applied in for-valuing positions retained or purchased; 227 interests, including any significant changes in methods and key assumptions from the previous since the last reporting period and the impact of such the changes; and • treatment of synthetic securitisations if this is not covered by other accounting policies (e.g. on derivatives). how assets awaiting securitisation (e.g. in the pipeline or warehouse) are valued and whether they are recorded in the banking book or the trading book; and policies for recognising liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitised assets. (ed) In the banking book, the Nnames of ECAIs used for securitisations and the types of securitisation exposure for which each agency is used. (e) Description of the IAA process.
-The description should include: structure of the internal assessment process and relation between internal assessment and external ratings, including information on ECAIs as referenced in 9 (d); use of internal assessment other than for IAA capital purposes; control mechanisms for the internal assessment process including discussion of independence, accountability, and internal assessment process review; • the exposure types 228 to which the internal assessment process is applied; and stress factors used for determining credit enhancement levels, by exposure type228. (f) An explanation of significant changes to any of the quantitative information (e.g. amounts of assets awaiting securitisation, movement of assets between banking book and trading book) since the last reporting period.
-Quantitative disclosures: (d g) The total outstanding exposures securitised by the bank and subject todefined under the securitisation framework (broken down into traditional/synthetic), by exposure type.
-228,229,230, separately for: Banking book traditional and synthetic securitisations; and securitisations for which the bank acts only as sponsor225. • -------------------------------------
+(c) Summary of the bank's accounting policies for securitisation activities, including: whether the transactions are treated as sales or financings; recognition of gain on sale; methods and key assumptions (including inputs) applied in valuing positions retained or purchased;227 changes in methods and key assumptions from the previous period and impact of the changes; treatment of synthetic securitisations if this is not covered by other accounting policies (e.g. on derivatives); how exposures intended to be securitised (e.g. in the pipeline or warehouse) are valued and whether they are recorded in the banking book or the trading book; and policies for recognising liabilities on the balance sheet for arrangements that could require the bank to provide financial support for securitised assets. (d) In the banking book, the names of ECAIs used for securitisations and the types of securitisation exposure 232 for which each agency is used. (e) Description of the IAA process.
+The description should include: structure of the internal assessment process and relation between internal assessment and external ratings, including information on ECAIs as referenced in 9 (d); use of internal assessment other than for IAA capital purposes; control mechanisms for the internal assessment process including discussion of independence, accountability, and internal assessment process review; the exposure type228 to which the internal assessment process is applied; and stress factors used for determining credit enhancement levels, by exposure type.
+228 (f) An explanation of significant changes to any of the quantitative information (e.g. amounts of assets intended to be securitised, movement of assets between banking book and trading book) since the last reporting period.
+Quantitative disclosures: The total amount of outstanding exposures securitised 229 by the bank and defined under the securitisation framework (broken down into traditional/synthetic) by exposure type ^{228,230} , separately for securitisations of third-party exposures for Banking book which the bank acts only as sponsor.
+225

-Where relevant, banks are encouraged to differentiate between valuation of securitisation exposures and resecuritisation exposures.
+227 Where relevant, banks are encouraged to differentiate between valuation of securitisation exposures and resecuritisation exposures.

-For example, credit cards, home equity, auto, and securitisation exposures detailed by underlying exposure type and security type (e.g. RMBS, CMBS, ABS, CDOs) etc.
+228 For example, credit cards, home equity, auto, and securitisation exposures detailed by underlying exposure type and security type (e.g. RMBS, CMBS, ABS, CDOs) etc.

-[&]quot;Exposures securitised by the bank" include underlying exposures originally on the bank's balance sheet or acquired from third-party entities and placed into any of the programmes listed in Table 9(b), for which the bank acts as a sponsor.
-Securitisation transactions (including underlying exposures originally on the bank's balance sheet and underlying exposures acquired by the bank from third-party entities) in which the originating bank does not retain any securitisation exposure should be shown separately-but need only be reported for the year of inception.
-Where relevant, banks are encouraged to differentiate between exposures resulting from activities in which they act only as sponsors, and exposures that result from all other bank securitisation activities that are subject to the securitisation framework.
+[&]quot;Exposures securitised" include underlying exposures originated by the bank, whether generated by them or purchased into the balance sheet from third parties, and third-party exposures included in sponsored schemes.
+Securitisation transactions (including underlying exposures originally on the bank's balance sheet and underlying exposures acquired by the bank from third-party entities) in which the originating bank does not retain any securitisation exposure should be shown separately but need only be reported for the year of inception.